Frequently Asked Questions

 Can I choose to do delayed cord clamping and cord blood banking?

 Yes.
 Delayed cord clamping allows blood from the umbilical cord to return into your baby’s system, reducing the risk for iron deficiency.
-The World Health Organization suggests that delayed cord clamping last 1-3 minutes.
+The American Congress of Obstetricians and Gynecologists (ACOG) suggests that delayed cord clamping last 30–60 seconds.

 What is cord tissue?

 Cord tissue refers to the actual umbilical cord material.
 The cord contains additional stem cells, which are under research for their healing properties.
 Many banks allow you to store your child’s umbilical cord along with their cord blood.
 These additional cells may become more valuable in the next several years as more treatment options become available.

 Is cord tissue different from cord blood?

 Yes.
 The type of cells found in cord tissue, called mesenchymal cells, are different than cells in cord blood (hematopoietic cells).
 Basically, both cell types assist in the healing process, but they work differently.
 Banking cord tissue may give your family more treatment options in the future.

 Which treatments use cord tissue?